NeuroBox3D/VRL-Neuron-Plugin/README.md

 # Notes
+Latest suspected working UG API:  ug4.0.2, head revision 'r18644' needs to be tested with version v0.5. of the VRL-Neuron-Plugin.
-Latest working UG API: ug4.0.2, head revision 'r16898' tested and working with version v0.5 of the VRL-Neuron-Plugin.
+Previously tested working UG API: ug4.0.2, head revision 'r16898' tested and working with version v0.5 of the VRL-Neuron-Plugin.